 For shoes where shoe trees aren’t appropriate, consider stuffing your shoes with acid-free tissue paper.
 This will help your shoes maintain their shape while they are in storage.

 Bag Your Shoes

 Place your shoes in a shoe bag before you place them into their storage container.
 A shoe bag helps protect shoes from damage while they are in storage.
 If you’ve never used one before, shoe bags are an individual bag for each shoe.
 The bag protects shoes from becoming scuffed from the sole or leather of the other shoe in a pair, or from color transfer from patent leathers.
 Flannel bags are highly touted as the best option, but even other materials (like a plastic bag) will at a minimum protect your shoes from damaging one another while in their storage box.

 Place each pair of shoes in its own box.
 Ideally, this will be in the box your shoes came in when you purchased them.
 Original boxes fit your shoes, save you money, and allow for adequate air circulation.
 Storing shoes in boxes also allows you to stack them without worrying about damaging the shoes, and it will be easier to identify their contents when they are in storage.

-The use of plastic boxes for shoe storage is somewhat controversial.
-If the plastic container is sealed and moisture is in your shoes or the container, it can allow mold or mildew to grow while they are in storage.
-If you choose to store your shoes in a plastic container, choose containers with ventilation at the top.
+The use of plastic containers or boxes for shoe storage is somewhat controversial.
+If the plastic bin is sealed and moisture is in your shoes or the container, it can allow mold or mildew to grow while they are in storage.
+If you choose to store your shoes in a plastic bin, choose containers with ventilation at the top.
 Be sure to thoroughly clean out the container prior to storage, and allow the container to fully dry before you place your shoes inside.